-The Office for Students (OfS) has confirmed today that it will launch a new Challenge Competition to fund innovative projects delivering short courses in higher education – forming part of the government’s approach to delivering its new Lifelong Learning Entitlement.
+The Office for Students (OfS) has confirmed today that it will launch a new Challenge Competition to fund innovative projects delivering short courses in higher education – forming part of the government’s approach to delivering its new Lifelong Loan Entitlement.

 As part of the trial the OfS will fund new courses that enable flexible, blended learning alongside existing employment and other commitments.
 The project will also test the interest of both students and employers in shorter provision aimed at developing skills the economy needs.

 We have published initial guidance for universities and colleges entering the competition.
 We have hosted a webinar which included a Q&A session and presentations by the Office for Students, DfE, and the Student Loans Company (SLC).
 Watch the webinar recording.

 Chris Millward Director of Fair Access and Participation said: